-Supporters heading to Etihad Stadium should be aware of the venue’s strict matchday security rules, particularly when it comes to bags and prohibited items.
+Supporters heading to the Etihad Stadium should be aware of the ground's strict matchday security rules, particularly regarding bags and prohibited items.

-FootballGroundGuide breaks down everything fans need to know about the Etihad Stadium bag policy, bag drop facilities and restricted items.
+Below, we explain everything supporters need to know about the Etihad Stadium bag policy, bag drop facilties and restricted items.

 What bags are allowed at the Etihad Stadium?

-Supporters should note that backpacks, rucksacks, holdalls and similar bags are not permitted, regardless of their size.
-This rule is strictly enforced to help reduce queues and improve stadium security.
+Supporters should be aware that backpacks, rucksacks, holdalls and similar bags are not permitted, regardless of their size.

-Because of this, fans are encouraged to avoid bringing bags where possible when attending matches at the Etihad.
+With this in mind. fans are encouraged to avoid bringing a bag where possible when attending matches at the Etihad Stadium.

 Bag drop facilities at the Etihad Stadium